 Here a few ideas for you to put into practice.

-Outdoors activities are always fun and enable students to relate to projects, content and knowledge from a place in which, incorporating it becomes easier and funnier.
+Outdoors activities are always fun and enable students to relate to projects, content, and knowledge from a place in which, incorporating it becomes easier and funnier.
 When the learning processes go beyond the 4 walls of the classroom, magical things can -and will- happen.

 Pick an online and interactive STEM tool they can use also at home

 Having a tool (ideally online) at school to learn STEM that students can take back home and keep on practicing is ideal!
-It maintains the same point we discussed before: Taking the learning process to the next level by making it last way longer than the time they spend inside the classroom.
+It maintains the same point we discussed before: Taking the learning process to the next level by making it lasts way longer than the time they spend inside the classroom.

-When picking one of these tools take into consideration how fun it will be for your students to use it, the engagement it can create, and how easy it will be for you as a teacher to use the back office of this same tool to evaluate students and see their individual processes.
+When picking one of these tools to take into consideration how fun it will be for your students to use it, the engagement it can create, and how easy it will be for you as a teacher to use the back office of this same tool to evaluate students and see their individual processes.

-The pedagogical content is transcendental, but not less important than the way in which the different online STEM-tools make students enjoy the usage of it.
+The pedagogical content is transcendental but not less important than the way in which the different online STEM-tools make students enjoy the usage of it.

 CoderZ, for example, has a lot of gamified missions for students, accompanied by a number of pedagogical curricula for the teacher to implement it in the STEM classroom in a smooth, enjoyable way.